Harm van den Berg

 Sound installation

-In Short Circuit, an artificial intelligence system is deconstructed.
-By feeding the system specific, complex prompts, it is pushed beyond its capacity to produce coherent responses.
-As a result, the AI "stumbles," revealing glimpses of its internal processes and exposing its architecture through sound.
+In Short Circuit, an artificial intelligence system is deconstructed by feeding it complex prompts and jailbreak techniques.
+Pushed beyond its capacity to generate coherent responses, the AI begins to “stumble,” revealing traces of its internal processes and exposing aspects of its architecture through sound.

-The output consists of human-like sounds, generated using the system’s default male voice setting.
-However, instead of comprehensible language, the AI produces bizarre, nonexistent, language-like sounds, a kind of ‘speaking in tongues’.
-These suggest the AI's intent to communicate while simultaneously failing to do so.
+The resulting output consists of human-like vocalizations generated using the system’s default male voice.
+Rather than producing comprehensible language, the AI emits bizarre, non-existent, language-like fragments, a kind of “speaking in tongues.”
+These sounds suggest an urge to communicate while simultaneously resisting meaning.

-Much like the self-organizing patterns in nature I explore through drawing and painting, these outputs emerge from iterative, hidden rules, only here, they shatter into unpredictable fragments.
+Much like the self-organizing patterns in nature that I explore through drawing, these outputs emerge from iterative and hidden rules.
+Here, however, the system no longer stabilizes into recognizable form but instead fractures into unpredictable fragments.

 Listen to an audio excerpt: